AdobeDocs/magento-learn.en/help/backend/mftf-test-creation.md

 team: magentou
 ---

-# Magento Functional Testing Framework {#main-page-heading}
+# [!UICONTROL Magento Functional Testing Framework] {#main-page-heading}

-Learn about the Magento Functional Testing Framework – how to use it, how to install it, and a quick walkthrough demo.
+Learn about the [!UICONTROL Magento Functional Testing Framework] – how to use it, how to install it, and a quick walkthrough demo.

 >[!VIDEO](https://video.tv.adobe.com/v/35770?quality=12&learn=on)